Skip to content

 Per-frame costNoneFRAME_TX_PER_FRAME_COST = 475 gas

-Mempool policyNot defined (just "Security Considerations" section)Comprehensive: validation prefixes, canonical paymaster, banned opcodes, MAX_VERIFY_GAS
+Mempool policyNot defined (just "Security Considerations" section)Comprehensive: validation prefixes, canonical paymaster, banned opcodes, MAX_VERIFY_GAS, expiry-verifier admission

 Authors7 co-authors8 co-authors (derekchiang added)